Blogger Outreach

 Keyword research results for the keyword "guest blogging" showing the number of monthly searches

-If people aren’t looking up your keyword, it doesn’t make sense to write about it.
+If people aren’t looking up your keyword, it won’t drive any traffic, so it doesn’t make sense to write about it.

-But if they are, you’ll know that you have a winning idea.
+But if they are, you’ll know you have a winning idea.

 Step 4: Pitch Your Guest Post